-Genetics forms the basis of the diversity of life on earth, and is fundamental to biodiversity, speciation, evolutionary ecology, and has become recognized to be vital to the successful restoration of endangered species.
+Genetics forms the basis of the diversity of life on earth, and is fundamental to biodiversity, speciation, evolutionary ecology, and has become recognised to be vital to the successful restoration of endangered species.
 An understanding of the evolutionary processes that foster biodiversity and genetic diversity is essential for modern conservation biologists, across timescales ranging from a few generations to millions of years.
 Students will gain an understanding of the importance of genetic processes and evolutionary mechanisms within the context of conservation.

-Contributes to BSc Wildlife Conservation
+BSc in Wildlife Conservation (and cognate courses)

 Method of assessment

 Reassessment methods: Like for like